ewancoder/tyr-ops/install.md

 ### After installing windows x2

 Both windows are installed into the same bootloader.
-Clone it, point to both from systemd-boot entries, load to each Windows and edit BCD using EasyBCD utility.
+Clone it, point to both from systemd-boot entries, load to each Windows and edit BCD to only leave one entry.

-### Moved outside of the root FS (for backup)
+## OS setup

+### Linux Maintenance

 - Flatpak user folder: ~/.var/app (includes Zen settings): /mnt/data/home/.var
 - SbCtl keys: /var/lib/sbctl -> /mnt/data/security/sbctl

-## OS setup

-### Linux Maintenance

 - Sign in to Dropbox, link the device.
 - Sign in to Telegram app.
+  - No sound for notifications.
 - If Zen cache backup is lost/missing:
   - Sign in to Zen (main acc), let extensions install.
   - Set up workspaces (personal/work) and containers (personal/work/vpn).